Sunrisedad/READMEGenerator/README.md

 ## Tests

-To test the app, run node index from the command line and answer the questions
+To test the app, run "node index" from the command line and answer the questions

 ## Questions